-Making change takes commitment, especially with life being unpredictable.
+Making change takes commitment, especially when dealing with life being unpredictable.
 You have to follow through on your intentions.
 If you take care of your mindset, you can survive and thrive in any situation to achieve new levels of success.

-Prioritize new goals for your physical health, new ideas for your career and finances, and deeper relationships with the people you love.
+Prioritize new goals for your physical health, new ideas for your career and finances, and deeper connections with the people you love.
 And, of course, the emotional health that has you feeling relaxed and ready to take on the world.

 Write down your “Top 3” things that you have been wanting to do but you've been neglecting because “life was getting in the way.”
 I have a few examples for you, but make sure whatever you decide on is what truly ties into your passions and will bring you joy.

 -- Take an online musical instrument class

 -- Make a list of recipes to experiment with